 “Testimonial Performances on Screen: From the Eichmann Trial to Kitty: Return to Auschwitz,” in Lessons & Legacies XII, eds.
 Paul B. Jaskot and Alexandra Garbarini (Northwestern University Press, 2018) 240-263.

 “Running Images in Benjamin Heisenberg’s Films: A French Connection,” in A Transnational Art-Cinema: The Berlin School and Its Global Contexts, eds.
 Marco Abel and Jaimey Fisher (Detroit: Wayne State UP, 2018) 255-273.

-"No Time Like the Present: The Edges of the World in Christian Petzold’s Barbara," in Senses of Cinema 84 (September 2017).
+“No Time Like the Present: The Edges of the World in Christian Petzold’s Barbara,” Senses of Cinema (online), September 2017.

-"German Film Ventures into the Amazon," in German Ecocriticism, eds.
+“German Film Ventures into the Amazon,” in German Ecocriticism in the Anthropocene, eds.
 Caroline Schaumann and Heather Sullivan (Palgrave Macmillan, 2017) 229-45.